 Ambulatory Surgery Access Coalition dba Operation Access ("Operation Access") was formed in May 1993 in the State of California with the goal of mobilizing a network of medical volunteers, hospitals, and referring community clinics to provide low-income uninsured people access to donated outpatient surgical and specialty care that improves their health, ability to work, and quality of life.
 Operation Access coordinates all specialty appointments and provides culturally responsive case management and interpretation services.

-The organization's traditional service area is nine San Francisco Bay Area counties (Alameda, Contra Costa, Marin, San Francisco, San Mateo, Santa Clara, Sonoma, Napa, and Solano).
+The organization provided services in Alameda, Contra Costa, Humboldt, Marin, San Francisco, San Mateo, Santa Clara, Sonoma, Napa, and Solano counties, to residents of 17 Northern California counties.
 Operation Access is expanding to serve patients in other counties of California.
 Operation Access is based in San Francisco and employs twenty people to manage programs and coordinate services.
 The majority of revenue is derived from government contracts, private foundations, corporations, and individual donors.
-Operation Access arranged for 2,009 and 1,713 outpatient surgical procedures and diagnostic services, for eligible patients during the years ended December 31, 2021, and 2020, respectively.
+Operation Access arranged for 2,001 and 2,009 outpatient surgical procedures and diagnostic services, for eligible patients during the years ended December 31, 2022, and 2021, respectively.